Starbeck railway station: Facilities

 The station is unstaffed, but has ticket machines available.
 Shelters, timetable information boards and digital information screens are located on each platform – these are linked by a subway with ramps, so both have step-free access.
 Running information is also offered by means of automatic P.A announcements.

 Services

-As of the May 2021 timetable change, the station is served by two trains per hour between Leeds and Knaresborough, with one train per hour extending to York.
-Additional services operate at peak times.
-During the evening and on Sunday, an hourly service operates between Leeds and York.
+As of the June 2024 timetable change, the station is served by two trains per hour between Leeds and York all week.
+Additional services operate at peak times, although some may originate or terminate at Knaresborough.
+During the evening, an hourly service operates between Leeds and York.
 All services are operated by Northern Trains.